aRibra/covid_19_forecast/README.md

 **Implementation: PyTorch 1.2**

 ### Motivation
 Forecast potential upcomming new COVID-19 inefction cases.
+**Note: This is not a scientific experiment, it is only for practicing.**

 ### Dataset
 https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset/data